Translate

 Step 1: Schedule a Formal Meeting

 Casual breakups are for amateurs.
-Instead of vague texts or dramatic confrontations, send a well-crafted calendar invite titled “Relationship Performance Review”.
+Instead of vague texts or dramatic confrontations, send a well-crafted calendar invite, titled “Relationship Performance Review”.

 Step 2: Prepare Your Breakup Presentation